Credit transfer and recognition at Deakin

 Deakin offers both specified and unspecified credit for prior studies.

-Specified credit can be matched directly to a specific Deakin unit (for example a core unit in a major).
+Specified credit is credit that is given towards a specific Deakin unit.
 This is normally from a formal learning environment.

 When assessing your application for credit, Deakin will need to ensure that your previous study meets the standards set by the Australian Qualifications Framework.
 In this way, you can be sure that your qualification is of the highest quality and benchmarked across all courses at the same level in Australia.

 Deakin academic staff will look for evidence of the following when assessing your previous study: